 Please upgrade to a newer browser.

-Lede: Diagnosing lung diseases ideally uses tools like chest X-rays and blood tests, but in low-resource communities the stethoscope is often the only tool.
+Lede: Diagnosing lung diseases ideally uses tools like chest X-rays and blood tests, but in times when the healthcare system is stressed the stethoscope may be the only tool.

 Randy Atkins: Using a stethoscope can be challenging in many busy clinics around the world where sounds include crying children, heavy traffic, beating fans, and more.
 So Mounya Elhilali, a Johns Hopkins engineer, is working on…